Mardi Lunn

 Mardi Lunn (born 9 January 1968) is an Australian professional golfer.

-Her sister, Karen Lunn, is also a professional golfer.
+Career

 Lunn played on several tours including the ALPG Tour, LPGA Tour, and Ladies European Tour.
 She has won five times worldwide.

 Lunn has won once on the LPGA Tour in 1999.
 Lunn also took part in the largest playoff in LPGA Tour history at the 1999 Jamie Farr Kroger Classic.
 Se Ri Pak birdied the first sudden-death playoff hole to defeat Lunn, Karrie Webb, Carin Koch, Sherri Steinhauer, and Kelli Kuehne.

 After retiring in 2006, Lunn has been a caddie for Lisa Hall on the Ladies European Tour.

+Personal life

+Her sister, Karen Lunn, is also a professional golfer.